 Take Erythromycin strictly as prescribed by your doctor.
 Do not make any changes in using the medication without his or her advice.
 All medications come with a patient leaflet.
 Follow the instructions in them if you have any doubt.
 However, remember that your doctor

 What happens if I miss a dose of Erythromycin?

 Don’t miss a single dose of Erythromycin.
-But if you do miss a dose for some reasons, take it as soon as your remember it.
+But if you do miss a dose for some reason, take it as soon as you remember it.
 However, forget about the missed dose if the time for the next dose is near.
 Don

 ‘t take multiple doses close to each other to compensate for the missed dose as that will lead to extra medicine in your body at one time which can be harmful